cherihung/eslint-config-gatsby/README.md

 npm install --save-dev eslint eslint-config-gatsby
 ```

-Note that the plugins and parser used are dependencies of this project and will also be installed to your project, so you don't need to specify them individually.
+The plugins and parser used are dependencies of this project.
+No need to specify them separately in your project.

 Then add the extends to your `.eslintrc.js` to use all the rules: